PoorviDesai/VirtualEye/README.md

    <img width="1440" alt="6" src="https://user-images.githubusercontent.com/81794133/170842115-da2a61e0-810c-4fc8-a0d8-2a97a2decb26.png">

 6. **Test Window (Page)**
+   i)On clicking the 'Take Test' button, a window alert is displayed to ensure whether the user really wants to give the test or has clicked the button by mistake

-   i)Test page with live feed, student details, embedded form, timer and webgazer.
+   i)On clicking 'OK' on alert, the test page with live feed, student details, embedded form, timer and webgazer appears.
 It may take sometime to be loaded for the first time

    <img width="1440" alt="7" src="https://user-images.githubusercontent.com/81794133/170842180-0e71cd82-5289-46b4-8698-8b9ec39b6127.png">